tessel/project/CONDUCT.md

 ## Contact Info

 If you need to report an incident, please contact us immediately, with a capture (log, photo, email) of the harassment if possible.
-You can submit anonymously using [this form](http://goo.gl/forms/eSH6cuXu5c), call or text us at NUMBER, email us at incident@tessel.io, or talk to any of the organizers at an event.
+You can [submit anonymously using this form](http://goo.gl/forms/eSH6cuXu5c), call or text us at (970) 283-7735, email us at incident@tessel.io, or talk to any of the organizers at an event.
 In addition, you can contact any of the members of the Technical Committee directly.
-Their contact information is listed on the [Team](/Team.md) page.
+Their contact information is listed on the [Team](TEAM.md) page.

 ## Credit, License, and Attribution